orlando-math-circle/omc-app/docs/content/en/production/setup.md

 The rest of the pages consist of more advanced features that aren't required to be changed or can be changed at a later date when necessary.
 Of note, the `Standard B2s` instance comes with 8 GiB of temporary storage by default.
 While not an immediate concern, eventually the uploads will consume that free space and require the instance to be affixed with a managed storage drive.

-So click on `Review + create` and it may ask for additional contact information such as the preferred email address and phone number for support issues.
+Click on `Review + create` and it may ask for additional contact information such as the preferred email address and phone number for support issues.
 Once the information is entered, click on `Create` where the review button was at the bottom of the page and allow for the instance to be generated.
 It should take only a couple of minutes for deployment to complete.

 <img src="images/production/azure_setup_5.png" alt="Azure Instance Details" />